n0924/PromiseKeeper/README.md

 ### Aim of this project
 <p>As a student, it has always been a struggle to manage my finance.
 Staying on budget was challenging, as I was not fully aware of how I was spending my money.
-To keep track of my expenses, I started to check the transaction record on my bank account everyday, which I found troublesome.
-Therefore, making financial management more accessible is the primary aim of this application.</p>
+Making financial management more accessible is the primary aim of this application.</p>

 <br>

-**Let's have a healthier financial life with PromiseKeeper!**
+**Let's manage our expenses with PromiseKeeper!**

 <br>
 <br>